kholod2/ChatBot_DL/README.md

 Answer for a sick person or injured from chatbot BoBy

 - The third is patterns:
-Questions ask the paramedic, Bobby
+Questions ask the paramedic, Mosif

 ## Tools